iechor/docs/content/compose/profiles.md

 ---
 title: Using profiles with Compose
-desription: How to use profiles with Docker Compose
+desription: How to use profiles with iEchor Compose
 keywords: cli, compose, profile, profiles reference
 ---